Club Zanzibar

 Club Zanzibar was a dance club that opened in 1979 at 430 Broad Street in Newark, New Jersey.
 Its presence in Downtown Newark was noted for its influence on house music and garage house genres and scene.
-Club Zanzibar, along with other gay and straight clubs in the era, was both a straight and LGBTQ black and Latino nightlife destination.
+Club Zanzibar, along with other gay and straight clubs in the era, was both a straight and Gay black and Latino nightlife destination.

 The Jersey Sound

 DJ Tony Humphries began his residency at the club in 1982 and, along with others, helped "spawn the sometimes raw but always soulful, gospel-infused subgenre" of house music known as the Jersey sound.
 The club scene also gave rise to the ball culture scene in Newark hotels and nightclubs.

 New Jersey artists like Jomanda found success on the house music scene.

 Abigail Adams's house-music record label and store, Movin’ Records in adjacent East Orange, New Jersey was another contributor to the sound.

 Well-known deep house DJ Kerri Chandler was also a resident DJ at the club.
 His girlfriend was brutally attacked and killed by another man outside the club in a horrific attack in the 1980s.

 Some have said that "when New York went to rap [during this period], Jersey stayed with club.
 Because of Zanzibar."

 The sound was exported to London during the era and eagerly devoured by house music enthusiasts across the pond.

 The music video for K-YZE's "Stomp (Move Jump Jack Your Body)" was filmed at the Zanzibar in 1989.